yaml/yamlscript/ReadMe.md

 ## Installing YAMLScript

-At the moment, the best way to install YAMLScript is to build it from source, but see the section "YAMLScript Releases" below.
+At the moment, the best way to install YAMLScript is to build it from source, but see the section "Installing YAMLScript Releases" below.

-This is very easy to do because YAMLScript has very few dependencies:
+This is very easy to do because the YAMLScript build process has very few
+dependencies:

 * `bash` (your interactive shell can be any shell)
 * `curl`